Germany Has A New Receipt Law — And Bakeries Are Getting Sweet Revenge

 At the Gasthaus Gutenberg restaurant in Karlsruhe, the proprietors took that idea a step further, stringing receipts in a garland crisscrossing the room.

 There is in fact no requirement to issue paper receipts in particular.
 Businesses can issue receipts by email or cellphone.
 But Germany is still a notoriously cash-based society, making those options unpopular.
-Companies also aren't required to use an electronic recording system (in which case it's not obligated to issue a receipt), but they still need to keep complete and orderly records.
+Companies also aren't required to use an electronic recording system (in which case they are not obligated to issue a receipt), but they still need to keep complete and orderly records.

-Many critics of the law point to the huge amounts of waste that is generated by issuing all those receipts.
+Many critics of the law point to the huge amounts of waste generated by issuing all those receipts.
 Receipts are often made of thermal paper coated in chemicals that shouldn't be recycled.

 A German trade association estimated that all those compulsory receipts will generate enough paper each year to wrap around the world 50 times.